Carbaz/ai-timeline/README.md

 * **Theoretical:** An open standard protocol designed to unify how AI models and agents connect securely to external data sources and environments.
-* **Market Impact:** Rapidly adopted as the industry standard for tool calling, eliminating fragmented integrations and supercharging agentic capabilities across enterprise IDEs and local deployments.
+* **Market Impact:** Widely discussed as an emerging open protocol for tool calling, helping reduce fragmented integrations and shaping early agentic workflows across enterprise IDEs and local deployments.

 ### December 2024 | DeepSeek Launches DeepSeek-V3